Perturbation-Tolerant Structural Controllability for Linear Systems: Introduction

-We believe the PTSC theory developed herein could be~complementary to the existing SSC theory and provide a practical tool in estimating controllability robustness under structured perturbations.
-It is also beneficial in identifying critical/vulnerable edges in networks (i.e., edges whose change in weight could destroy system controllability).
-A conference version of this paper is to appear in \cite{zhang2021PTSC}, which is specific to the notion of PTSC for single-input systems only, and no graph-theoretic conditions are given therein.
-This paper provides a complete definition of PTSC both for single and multiple input systems, proving the involved generic property and providing full proofs of all results in \cite{zhang2021PTSC}.
+We believe the PTSC theory developed herein could be complementary to the existing SSC theory and provide a practical tool in estimating controllability robustness under structured perturbations.
+It is also beneficial in identifying critical/vulnerable edges in networks, i.e., edges whose change in weight could destroy system controllability.
+A conference version of this paper has appeared in \cite{zhang2021ptsc}, which is specific to the notion of PTSC for single-input systems only, and no graph-theoretic conditions are given therein.
+This paper provides a complete definition of PTSC both for single and multiple input systems, proving the genericity and providing proofs of results in \cite{zhang2021ptsc}.

-The rest is organized as follows.
-Section II introduces the PTSC notion.
+{\bf Outline}: Section II introduces the PTSC notion.
 Section III presents some preliminaries required for the further derivations.
 Section IV establishes the genericity within PTSC.
-Section V gives a necessary and sufficient condition for a single-input system to be PTSC, while Section VI presents the corresponding graph-theoretic conditions.
-Section VII extends the previous results to multi-input systems.
-Section VIII discusses the application of PTSC on the SCRPs.
+Section V gives a necessary and sufficient condition for a single-input system to be PTSC, while Section VI presents some graph-theoretic conditions.
+Section VII discusses the application of PTSC to the SCRP.
 The last section concludes this paper.